qalle2/nes-homebrew/README.md

 My 6502 assembly programs for the [Nintendo Entertainment System](http://en.wikipedia.org/wiki/Nintendo_Entertainment_System) (NES).

+Thanks to [pdroms.de](https://pdroms.de) for archiving some of these programs.

 ## How to assemble
 * Install **asm6f**:
   * [GitHub page](https://github.com/freem/asm6f)